 How to remove a strawberry sheet cake from the pan

 There are a few ways you can serve a sheet cake.
-The most popular route is to keep it in the pan you baked it in which makes it easy to frost and store in the fridge.
-All you have to do is wrap the top in some plastic wrap.
+The most popular route is to keep it in the pan which makes it easy to frost and store in the fridge.
+All you have to do is cover the top in plastic wrap.

-If you prefer to ditch the pan completely, there’s two ways you can remove your cake.
-The first way is to grease your cake pan and cover just the bottom in parchment paper.
+If you prefer to ditch the pan completely, there’s two ways you can remove the cake.
+The first way is to grease the cake pan and cover just the bottom in parchment paper.

-When your cake is completely cooled, flip it out onto a cooling rack then flip that back on to your serving surface.
+When the cake is completely cooled, flip it out onto a cooling rack then flip that back on to a serving surface.

 The other way, which is what I chose, is to line the bottom and sides with one big strip of parchment paper (also greasing the pan).
 Letting the paper hang over the edges along the length of the pan allows you to lift it out later.

-To store it, it’s easiest to slice your cake then place the pieces in an air tight container.
-Keep the strawberry cake in the fridge for up to 7 days.
+To store the strawberry sheet cake, it’s easiest to slice the cake then place the pieces in an air tight container.
+Keep the strawberry cake in the refrigerator for up to 7 days.

 Silky strawberry cream cheese frosting

-Ah, arguably the best part about this strawberry cake recipe.
+Arguably the best part about this strawberry sheet cake recipe.
 The strawberry cream cheese frosting is so smooth and flavorful.
 I could easily eat it by the spoonful.

-Make sure your cream cheese and butter are at ROOM TEMPERATURE to get the perfect silky consistency.
-Cream the two together using an electric mixer then add in two cups of powdered sugar.
+First and foremost, make sure the cream cheese and butter are at room temperature to get the perfect silky consistency.
+Cream the two together using an electric mixer then mix in the powdered sugar one cup at a time.

 For more delicious strawberry dessert recipes, check out my: